On this page

-Generally, if you are receiving a superannuation income stream or pension, it ceases as soon as you die, and the remaining balance is distributed to the beneficiary (or beneficiaries) you nominated in your death benefit nomination.
+Generally, if you are receiving a super income pension, it stops as soon as you die, and the remaining balance is distributed to the beneficiary (or beneficiaries) you nominated in your death benefit nomination.

 With a reversionary pension, your existing super pension continues to be paid, but it reverts to your beneficiary.
-Provided your intended beneficiary is an eligible death benefit dependant at the time of your death, they will begin receiving your pension immediately.
+Provided your intended beneficiary is an eligible death benefit dependant at the time of your death, they will start receiving your pension immediately.

 Who are my death benefit beneficiaries?

 For a reversionary pension nomination to be valid, only someone classed as your death benefit dependant under superannuation law can be nominated.

-This means at the date of your death your reversionary beneficiary must be:
+This means at the date of your death your reversionary beneficiary must be an eligible dependent and:

-- your child aged under 25 who is financially dependent on you immediately before your death
+- Your child aged between 18 and 25 who is financially dependent on you immediately before your death

-Under super law, you are considered to be in an interdependency relationship both at the time of nomination and the time of your death.
-(An interdependency relationship involves someone who lives with you and shares a close personal relationship, and one or both of you provide for the financial and domestic support and personal care of the other.
-For more on dependants under super law, see the ATO website here.
+- Someone with whom you are in an interdependency relationship both at the time of nomination and the time of your death.
+(An interdependency relationship involves someone who lives with you and shares a close personal relationship where one or both of you provide for the financial and domestic support and personal care of the other.)

 Pros and cons of a reversionary pension

-- Tax advantages – Generally, a super pension is tax-free or concessionally taxed (depending on your age and the age of your beneficiary), so there can be tax advantages for your reversionary beneficiary.
+- Tax advantages – Generally, a super pension is tax free or concessionally taxed (depending on your age and the age of your beneficiary), so there can be tax benefits for your reversionary beneficiary.

 - Assets remain in the super system – With a reversionary pension, the assets supporting the pension payments remain within the beneficial tax environment of the super system.
-If the death benefit is paid as a lump sum, some beneficiaries are unable to recontribute the money back into the super system.
+If the death benefit is paid as a lump sum, your beneficiary may be unable to recontribute the money back into the super system.

-- Tax components preserved – When a reversionary pension reverts to the reversionary beneficiary, the taxable and tax-free components calculated when the pension first commenced are preserved.
+- Tax components preserved – When a reversionary pension reverts to the reversionary beneficiary, the taxable and tax-free components calculated when the pension first started are preserved.

-- Nomination must be at commencement – Generally, you can only make a reversionary nomination when you start a super pension.
+1. Nomination must be at commencement – Generally, you can only make a reversionary nomination when you start a super pension.
 Once a super pension has commenced, you may need to stop (commute) and restart it if you want to nominate a reversionary beneficiary.
 The commutation of your super pension can be either a full commutation or a partial one (taking a lump sum).
 There are strict cashing rules around both types of commutation, so it’s important to ensure you check these before taking any action in relation to your pension.

-- No lump sum – Reversionary pensions do not provide a lump sum if the reversionary beneficiary needs to pay off debts.
-A reversionary pension can usually be commuted into a lump sum if required.
+4. No lump sum – Reversionary pensions do not provide a lump sum if the reversionary beneficiary needs to pay off debts.
+A reversionary pension can, however, be commuted into a lump sum if required.

-- Invalid nomination – If your nominated reversionary beneficiary is not a death benefit dependant at the time of your death, or if they have died, your nomination will be invalid, and the fund trustee will use its discretion when paying out the balance of your super pension account.
+6. Invalid nomination – If your nominated reversionary beneficiary is not a death benefit dependant at the time of your death (or if they have died), your nomination will be invalid, and the fund trustee will use its discretion when paying out the balance of your super pension account.

-Since the 1 July 2017 reforms to the super system, there is a $1.6 million cap on the amount you can transfer and hold tax-free in the retirement or pension phase.
+There is a cap on the amount you can transfer and hold tax free in the retirement or pension phase.
 The current standard cap is $1.9 million.

-This cap also applies to reversionary pensions, so if a dependant beneficiary becomes entitled to this type of pension, they need to ensure it does not take their pension phase super assets over their cap.
+This cap also applies to reversionary pensions, so if a dependant beneficiary becomes entitled to this type of pension, they need to ensure it does not take their retirement phase super assets over their cap.
 Note that everyone who has previously commenced a pension has their own personal cap, which is often different to the standard cap that applies to those starting a pension for the first time.
 You can see your personal transfer balance cap via MyGov through the linked ATO service.